Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     basic arguments:
       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-      --bam_type BAM_TYPE, -t BAM_TYPE
+      --bam_type {related_genome,query_genome}, -t {related_genome,query_genome}
-                            Please assign the type of BAM.
-If the BAM files are produced by mapping to a related genome of the query genome, please key in "related_genome". the mutations between the related genome and the query genome can be detected for generating sequence of the query genome.
+                            If the BAM files are produced by mapping to a related genome, please assign "related_genome". the mutations
+                            between the related genome and the query genome can be detected for generating sequence of the query genome.
-                            If the BAM files are produced by mapping to query genome, please use the key "query_genome".
-By that mutations of query genome can be detected.
+                            If the BAM files are produced by mapping to the query genome, please assign "query_genome".
+The mutations of query genome can be detected.
-      --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
+      --program {with_BAQ,without_BAQ,extend_BAQ} [{with_BAQ,without_BAQ,extend_BAQ} ...], -p {with_BAQ,without_BAQ,extend_BAQ} [{with_BAQ,without_BAQ,extend_BAQ} ...]
-                            Please assign the program for detecting SNP of
+                            The program for detecting SNPs: "with_BAQ",
-                            transcript: "with_BAQ", "without_BAQ", "extend_BAQ".
+                            "without_BAQ", "extend_BAQ".
+Multi-programs can be
-                            Multi-programs can be executed at the same time (separated by spaces).
-For an example: with_BAQ without_BAQ extend_BAQ.
+                            executed at the same time (separated by spaces).
+For example, with_BAQ without_BAQ extend_BAQ.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the genome fasta files.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
-                            The input format is $SET_NAME:$BAMFILE1,$BAMFILE2,...
-                            For an example,
-                            set1:sample1.bam,sample2.bam,sample3.bam.
-This means
+                            Path of input BAM files.
+Required format:
-                            these three bam files should be computed together.
-If multiple genomes need to be assigned, please use spaces to separate the input.
+                            $SET_NAME:$BAM1,$BAM2,... .
+If multiple sets need to be assigned, please use spaces to separate them.

     additional arguments:
       --samtools_path SAMTOOLS_PATH
-                            If you want to assign the path of samtools, please assign here.
+                            Path of samtools.
       --bcftools_path BCFTOOLS_PATH
-                            If you want to assign the path of bcftools, please assign here.
+                            Path of bcftools.
       --quality QUALITY, -q QUALITY
-                            The minimum quality of a real mutation.
+                            The minimum quality of a mutation.
 Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
-                            Range of the read depth of a real mutation.
-The format is $MIN,$MAX.
-This value can be assigned by different
+                            The range of read depth for a mutation.
+The format is
-                            types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of the average read depth ("a").
-For an example, n_10,a_3 is assigned.
+                            $MIN,$MAX.
+It can be assigned by different types: 1. real number ("r"), 2. times of the number of bam files (counted from --bam_files) ("n") or 3. times of the average read depth ("a").
+For example, n_10,a_3 is assigned.
 If the average read depth is 70 and 4 bam files are provided, n_10 will be 40 and a_3 will be 140 (average read depth * 3).
 Based on the same example, if this value is r_10,a_3, the minimum read depth will become exact 10 reads.
-If you don't want to set maximum read depth, you can assign "none".
+If "none" is assigned, read depth will not be considered.
 Default is n_10,none.
-      --ploidy PLOIDY, -pl PLOIDY
+      --ploidy {haploid,diploid}, -pl {haploid,diploid}
                             The query bacteria is haploid or diploid.
 Default is haploid.
-      --rg_tag, -R          This function is for one BAM file which includes multi samples (opposite of --ignore-RG in samtools).
+      --rg_tag, -R          For one BAM file which includes multiple samples (opposite of --ignore-RG in samtools).
 Default is False.
-      --caller CALLER, -c CALLER
+      --caller {c,m}, -c {c,m}
                             The types of caller - consensus-caller or multiallelic-caller.
 For details, please check
-                            bcftools. "c" represents consensus-caller. "m"
+                            documentation of bcftools. "c" represents consensus-
-                            represents multiallelic-caller.
-Default is m.
+                            caller. "m" represents multiallelic-caller.
+Default is
+                            m.
       --dp4_cutoff DP4_CUTOFF, -D DP4_CUTOFF
                             The cutoff of DP4.
-DP4 is compose of four numbers: the reads covering the reference forward bases (number 1), reference reverse bases (number 2), alternate forward bases (number 3) and alternate reverse bases (number 4).
-Two values need to be assigned, ex: n_10,0.8.
-The first value is for (number 3 + number 4).
-This value can be assigned based on 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of average read depth ("a").
-The second value is for (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4).
-These two values are split by commas.
-For an example, n_10,0.8 is assigned and the average read depth is 70 and 4 bam files are provided.
-It means that the sum of number 3 and number 4 should be higher than 40 , and the fraction -- (number 3 + number 4) / (number 1 + number 2 + number 3 + number 4) should be higher than 0.8.
-                            Based on the same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
+The format is
+                            $MIN_SNP_READS_NUMBER:$MIN_SNP_READS_RATIO.
+                            $MIN_SNP_READS_NUMBER can be assigned by three types:
+                            1. real number ("r"), 2. times of the number of bam files (counted from --bam_files) ("n") or 3. times of average read depth ("a").
+For example, n_10,0.8.
+If the BAM files are 4, it means the minimum mapped reads of a SNP is 40 (4 * 10), and the minimum ratio of mapped read of a SNP (mapped reads of a SNP / total reads) is 0.8.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
-                            This value is the minimum IDV and IMF which supports insertion of deletion.
-The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of the average read depth ("a").
-For an example, n_10,0.8 is assigned.
-If the average read depth is 70 and 4 bam files are provided, IDV should be higher than 40 , and IMF should be higher than 0.8.
+                            The minimum IDV and IMF which supports for insertion of deletion.
+The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or
-                            Based on the same example, if r_10,0.8 is assigned, the minimum IDV will become exact 10 reads.
-Default is n_10,0.8 and the two numbers are separated by commas.
+                            3. times of the average read depth ("a").
+The input format is $MIN_IDF:$MIN_IMF.
+For example, The value is n_10,0.8 and 4 BAM files are assigned.
+The minimum IDV is 40, and the minimum IMF is 0.8.
+Default is n_10,0.8.
       --filter_tag_info FILTER_TAG_INFO [FILTER_TAG_INFO ...], -ft FILTER_TAG_INFO [FILTER_TAG_INFO ...]
-                            This function can set more filters to improve the results.
-Please assign 1. the tag, 2. bigger ("b") or smaller ("s") and 3. value for filters.
-For an example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.
+                            For using more filters to improve the detection.
+                            Please assign 1. the name of tag, 2. bigger ("b") or smaller ("s") and 3. the value of the filter.
+For example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.
                             Default is RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.